HUMAP: Hierarchical Uniform Manifold Approximation and Projection: Related Work

-There are numerous traditional DR approaches (refer to~\cite{Nonato2019, Espadoto2019} for useful surveys) but only a few hierarchical DR (HDR) techniques~\cite{Nonato2019, Hollt2019}.
-These HDR techniques have the characteristic of first creating the hierarchical structure, then allowing for multilevel exploration.
-The challenge is how to convey different levels, preserve context and neighborhood structures~\cite{Nonato2019}.
-Thus, current studies focus on defining the hierarchical structure while using the projection engine of previous traditional DR approaches.
-MDSteer~\cite{Williams2004} progressively computes a multidimensional scaling layout according to the user's demand, addressing the computational complexity problem of such a technique.
-Glimmer~\cite{Ingram2009} also addresses MDS complexity using a multi-level scheme on GPU to perform projection.
-In simple terms, the authors create a hierarchy through interpolation of high hierarchy levels.
-Nevertheless, MDS-based approaches cannot represent well complex structures (e.g., manifolds) present in most practical and real-world datasets (e.g., deep learning features, image collections, or biological data).
-The absence of strategies to convey non-linear structures also impairs hierarchical variants of PCA~\cite{Westerhuis1998, Janne2001, Agarwal2007}.
-On top of that, these techniques were not designed for exploratory data analysis.
+There are many traditional DR strategies (see~\cite{Nonato2019, Espadoto2019} for helpful surveys), but very few hierarchical DR (HDR) methods~\cite{Nonato2019, Hollt2019}.
+These HDR methods have the feature of first establishing the hierarchical structure before enabling multilevel exploration.
+The challenge is conveying different levels while preserving context and neighborhood structures~\cite{Nonato2019}.
+Therefore, current studies concentrate on defining the hierarchical structure while using the projection engine of previous traditional DR approaches.
+For example, in order to solve the MDS computational complexity problem, MDSteer~\cite{Williams2004} incrementally computes a multidimensional scaling layout in response to user demand.
+Glimmer~\cite{Ingram2009} also addresses MDS complexity by performing projection using a multilevel GPU scheme.
+Simply put, the authors interpolate high hierarchy levels to create a hierarchy.
+However, MDS-based approaches do not adequately capture the complex structures (such as manifolds) found in the majority of real-world and practical datasets (e.g., deep learning features, image collections, or biological data).
+Hierarchical PCA variants suffer from a lack of non-linear structure communication strategies~\cite{Westerhuis1998, Janne2001, Agarwal2007}.